Writing a Resume That Includes Volunteer Work

 2. What if I have no job title for my volunteer work?

 Writing that you were a “volunteer” on your resume might be accurate, but it leaves employers wondering how your volunteer work experience applies to their workplace.
 Think of a title that represents the kind of volunteer work you did on the job.

 Were you helping to file records or organize a new task force?
 Try “clerical assistant” or “project manager.”
 If you need help or are unsure about possible titles for your resume, ask your volunteer work supervisor to help you clarify your responsibilities.

 3. How should I describe my volunteer position?

-The volunteer work on your resume should show employers what important skills you learned.
-As with any job on your resume, the best way to describe volunteer work is to relate it to the job you are applying to.
+The volunteer work on your resume should show employers the important skills you learned.
+As with any job on your resume, the best way to describe volunteer work is to relate it to the job to which you are applying.